ryanslikesocool/Burst-Lines/README.md

 Installing the Jobs package should immediately install the other packages as dependencies

 ## Usage
-- Drop the Shapes folder (root/Assets/_Scripts/Shapes) into your Unity project's Plugins folder
+- Drop the Shapes folder (`Assets/_Scripts/Shapes`) into your Unity project's Plugins folder
 - Add a Shape Renderer component to an object
-- Create a shape Scriptable Object (Project panel > right click > Create > ifelse > Shapes)
+- Create a shape Scriptable Object (`Project panel`>`right click`>`Create`>`ifelse`>`Shapes)
-- Set Scriptable Object Properties
+- Set the Shape Renderer and Scriptable Object properties
-- Attach Scriptable Object to Shape Renderer
+- Attach the Scriptable Object to the Shape Renderer
 - :sparkles: Magic :sparkles:

-There is also a sample scene (root/Assets/_Scenes/Testing) with a basic setup to help explain
+There is also a sample scene (`Assets/_Scenes/Samples`) with a basic setup to help explain

 ![Shapes sample image](images/ShapesSample.png)

+Attribution appreciated, but not necessary :blush: